 - The Research Associate will be expected to be in residence at SMU throughout the term of his or her appointment.

 - The Research Associate will be expected to conduct research in CAIDG’s research areas with a well defined research agenda during the term of the appointment.
 This appointment will be primarily dedicated to the Centre’s major research commitment in the fields of regulation and governance of AI technology and mass data sharing, personal data protection, autonomous vehicles liability and FINTECH/digitized finance.
 It is expected that the Research Associate will publish research in approved journals during his or her term of the appointment and give at least one Research Seminar at SMU.

 - The Research Associate will be expected to be collegial and assist in the administration work of the Centre at SMU which includes the organization of seminars and conferences or other events for SMU and the writing of reports and position papers.
 Administrative work, e.g. events management and support, will form some part of the Research Associate’s portfolio.
 The administrative work is non-negotiable.
 Candidates who do not wish to do administrative work need not apply.

 - Postgraduate degree in law or related fields

-- The candidate should possess research experience in law and technology, particularly in legal, ethical andpolicy issues arising from the use of AI, or any other social science discipline with research skills and training inmethodology and policy, with a demonstrated record of research output in the form of refereed journal articlesor conference papers, or other forms of research dissemination evidencing abilities to analyse andcommunicate.
-High level writing and editorial skills are, therefore, required.
-At least a rudimentaryunderstanding of intellectual property law and policy would be an advantage.
-An interest in comparativeresearch in the relevant context is an advantage but not mandatory.
-Project management skills will also berequired in the form of evidence that the candidate has worked in similar research teams.
+- The candidate should possess research experience in law and technology, particularly in legal, ethical and policy issues arising from the use of AI, or any other social science discipline with research skills and training in methodology and policy, with a demonstrated record of research output in the form of refereed journal articles or conference papers, or other forms of research dissemination evidencing abilities to analyse andcommunicate.
+An interest in comparative research in the relevant context is an advantage but not mandatory.